 About

-The Chair of Life Sciences in Society (LSS)
+The Center for Life Sciences in Society (LSS)

 In contemporary times, almost any aspect of life is impacted by science.
 Whether it is the awareness of biodiversity loss, or conveying scientific information in a diverse media landscape: new scientific discoveries and technological innovations continuously widen our understanding of life, and with it how life sciences are embedded in societal institutions and cultural norms.
 This raises a number of questions: how should biologists engage with the ethical and moral implications of new (bio-)technologies, such as xenotransplantation or gene editing?
 What do scientists need to consider when doing science communication and engaging with heterogeneous publics?